KnowZero/tinymce4-languagetool/README.md

 	    new_word = Processing starts same as above plus comma and space. (not suggested on public instance) manual = Processing will be done manually with mceLTProcess command.

+  lt_viewport_process = Sets the viewport processing mode (Defaults to disabled)

+     Available modes:

+	    disabled = Will process the entire document off the bat.
+(Long initial load) only = Will process only the stuff in your viewport.
+(Fast initial load, slight influence on scroll performance) nearby = Will process only the stuff in your viewport plus one screen up and down.
+(Fast initial load, slight influence on scroll performance)

+  WARNING: nearby and only are currently not compatible with the progress bar or dialog.

   lt_highlight = Object that sets the classes for the highlighting [It is best to edit the CSS instead of touching this]